-It has been praised as the definitive architecture of air and light, attracted visitors from across the globe seeking for the type of simplicity which captures the ultimate beauty; those interested in the austerity of refinement; in learning the foundation of the Japanese Art of Living; in the way nature can bring peace to everyday life.
-They go out of their way, traveling through airports just to become pligrms of beauty.
+It has been praised as the definitive architecture of air and light, attracted visitors from across the globe seeking for the type of simplicity and spirituality which capture the ultimate beauty; those interested in the austerity of the refinement; in learning the foundation of the Japanese Art of Living; in the way nature can bring peace to everyday life.
+They go out of their way, traveling through airports, train rides, just to become pilgrims of the beauty.

-Just to think that the Villa, which was in fact a local palace, was contemporary to Baroque Versailles, and that it is its modesty, tatami module, and flexible arrangements, which were the source of poetic architecture.
-Because you can travel across Japan, north to south, west to east, but when you get to Katsura, where you are surrounded by the pebbles, the moss, bamboo, pine trees, the groves, only then you can fully understand the Japanese experience and the power of architecture to bring peace.
+Just to think that the Villa, which was a summer palace, was contemporary to Baroque Versailles, and that it is its modesty, tatami module, and flexible arrangements, which were the source of poetic architecture.
+Because you can travel across Japan, north to south, west to east, but when you get to Katsura, where you are surrounded by the pebbles, the moss, bamboo, pine trees, the groves, only then you can fully understand the Japanese experience and the power of architecture to become spiritual.